travefymcarino/Github-Project-Column-Total-Chrome-Extension/README.md

+## Caveat

+Only works with issues that are visible on the page.
+Pages outside of the current scroll window are not counted as they are removed from the DOM.

 ## Testing it out

 It’s really easy to test a new extension in Chrome.
 Type “chrome://extensions” in a tab to bring up the extensions page.